escobard/share/README.md

 # Share - An Ethereum automated charitable contributions product

-This product automatically handles peer-to-charity contributions facilitated by the ethereum protocol.
+This product automates peer-to-charity donations, facilitated by the ethereum protocol.

 In addition: